LeiRui/lts-exp/README.md

 2. Enter the folder at `HOME_PATH`, and run experiments using `nohup ./run-[datasetName]_TEST-efficiency-exp.sh 2>&1 &`, where `[datasetName]` is `FreezerRegularTrain`/`HouseTwenty`/`Lightning7`/`Mallat`/`OliveOil`/`Wine`.
 The running logs are saved in nohup.out, which can be checked by the command: `tail nohup.out`.

 3. When the experiment script finishes running ("ALL FINISHED!" appears in nohup.out), the corresponding experimental results are in `HOME_PATH/res-[datasetName]_TEST-efficiency.csv`.
+In the result csv, counting from 1, the No.3 column is the query latency of MinMax, the No.8 column is the query latency of M4, the No.13 column is the query latency of LTTB, the No.18 column is the query latency of MinMaxLTTB, the No.23 column is the query latency of ILTS.

 ### Figure 9: Vary the number of input points n